Linear lexicographic optimization and preferential bidding system: Numerical experiments

 \subsection{Instances and setting}

-The method proposed in the paper---Algorithm~\ref{algo} with Algorithm~\ref{algo:shortestpath} for the pricing problems, together with the ``reduction'' trick of Section~\ref{subsec:Imp-RCLPP-Lex}---has been tested on seven industrial instances provided by Air France.
-The first column of Table~\ref{tab:instances} provides the name of these instances.
-The next two columns present the size of the instances: the number $m$ of pilots and the number of pairings.
+The method proposed in the paper---Algorithm~\ref{algo} with Algorithm~\ref{algo:shortestpath} for the pricing problems, together with the ``reduction'' trick of Section~\ref{subsec:Imp-RCLPP-Lex}---has been tested on eight sets of industrial instances provided by Air France.
+All the sets have five different instances, except the last set that contains one instance.
+The first column of Table~\ref{tab:instances} provides the name of these sets.
+The next three columns present: the number of instances of each set, the number $m$ of pilots, and the number of pairings.
 The last two columns give the size of the graph associated with each pilot: the number of vertices and arcs.
 All the instances correspond to a horizon of one month with long-haul flights (international flights).
 The number of days on of the pairings varies from 2 to 8 days.

-The experiments were conducted on a server with 192 GB of RAM and 32 cores at 3.30 GHz.
+The experiments have been conducted on a server with 192 GB of RAM and 32 cores at 3.30 GHz.
 The algorithms have not been parallelized.
-The mathematical models were solved using Gurobi 9.02, with no ``presolve,'' to ensure a total control on the bases and variables considered by the solver.
+The mathematical models have been solved using Gurobi 9.02, with no ``presolve,'' to ensure a total control on the bases and variables considered by the solver.
 This is required by the computation of the optimal basis; see Section~\ref{sec:master}.

-Preliminary experiments have shown that the following choices provide good results in general: \begin{itemize} \item For step~\ref{pricing}, we set the number of columns added at each iteration to $10$ columns (if any) when the number $m$ of pilots is not larger than $80$, and to $16$ columns (if any) otherwise.
-(Algorithm~\ref{algo:shortestpath} is used with the adaptation for the variant ``$N$-best-paths'' with respectively $N \coloneqq 10$ and $N \coloneqq 16$.) \item For the ``reduction'' trick of Section~\ref{subsec:Imp-RCLPP-Lex}, we set $K\coloneqq m$. \end{itemize}
+Preliminary experiments have shown that the following choices provide good results in general: \begin{itemize} \item For step~\ref{pricing}, we set the number of columns added at each iteration to $10$ columns (if any).
+(Algorithm~\ref{algo:shortestpath} is used with the adaptation for the variant ``$N$-best-paths'' with $N \coloneqq 10$.) \item For the ``reduction'' trick of Section~\ref{subsec:Imp-RCLPP-Lex}, we set $K \coloneqq 500$. \end{itemize}

+We have realized during the experiments how tricky is the management of the numerical precision within lexicographic optimization: two solutions wrongly ordered according to one objective can lead to a huge degradation on objectives with lower priority; in the pricing problem, this can even lead to stop the column generation while there are still columns that can improve drastically the solution for objectives with lower priority.
+However, we did not require any new idea in that respect; the only message is that the precision has to be dealt with in a very rigorous manner.